CTEC3905-2022/lab-materials/lab-01.md

 Make sure you **always** check your code with the [HTML validator](https://validator.w3.org/) before committing.
 Try not to commit invalid code to your repository.

+> This is important, never commit anything invalid or broken to your project

 Before committing, git requires that we place changes into a *staging area* also known as *the index*.

 Add the whole project into the staging area.